orangejuice/blog/data/activity/movie-哪啊哪啊神去村-2014/record.en.md

 ---
-title: Wood Job
-slug: wood-job
+title: The Village Where the Gods Reside
 category: movie
 status: done
 rating: 5